 Also, April Lee is sharing her favorite inexpensive Christmas decor finds.

 You don’t need a big budget to decorate for the holidays!
-Try one of these easy Christmas DIY projects.
+Are you ready to get started on one of these easy Christmas DIY projects?

 For more Christmas Decorating Ideas, check out these posts!